kkelchte/kkelchte.github.io/docs/2019-02-22_notes_on_experiments.md

 | seed    | 123,456,789          | 123,456,789          | 123,456,789          | 123,456,789          | 123,456,789          |

 Models are compared in the same setting.
-If a model fails to learn due to severe overfitting, overfitting is handled with by regularization techniques (DO, WD, BN).
+If a model fails to learn due to severe overfitting, overfitting is handled by regularization techniques (DO, WD, BN).
 Regularized model is add to the validation learning graph.

 _NA: VGG preparation_